MyAgens

 Updated Jul 4, 2026 1 min

-The Windows install command for MyAgens sometimes needs administrator rights, for example to install a dependency or set up a service.
+The Windows install command for MyAgens needs administrator rights to install dependencies and set up the service, and it checks: if the window is not elevated, it stops and tells you.
 Running PowerShell "as administrator" (an elevated prompt) gives it those rights.
 Here are the quickest ways to do it on Windows 10 and 11.

 The fastest way (Win + X)